ProzorroUKR/openprocurement.api/docs/source/contracting/econtract/tutorial.rst

 If buyer get access, we will see in response new `transfer` token too.

-After token generation, you cannot make new POST request with this identifier:
+After token generation, it is allowed to regenerate token, make new POST request with this identifier:

 .. http:example:: http/contracts-access-by-buyer-2.http
    :code:

 **NOTE:**
-Then user can modify contract as buyer only using generated token.
+Then user can modify contract as buyer only using the last generated token.

+After token was regenerated, previous token can not be used for updating contract:

+.. http:example:: http/contracts-patch-by-buyer-1-forbidden.http
+   :code:

 The same algorithm will be for supplier access.